JohnnyHogenbirk/anti_framework_framework/README.md

 ### Step 4 and next
  ![p4](https://www.johnnyhogenbirk.nl/items/aff/images/p4.jpg)

-After the start, the situation can be repeated: if the browser want to have a view, it will ask for it.
+After the start, the situation can be repeated: if the browser wants to have a view, it will ask for it.

 But, there is another situation possible: the user want to store data (submit form).
 In that case api.php first store the data, then send back (if noted in the view) a message and Javascript that will ask for the next page.